Mono404Fun/monoal/README.md

 ### 📫 Contact
 - Interactive contact section (with a contact form if needed).
-- Links to GitHub, LinkedIn, and Email.
+- Links to GitHub, Discord, and Email.

 ---